The Daily Commute’s Guide to Cycling in Heavy Traffic

 Cycling to work not only cuts down your commuting time, it’s also more affordable and a great way to get your daily exercise in.
-Being able to weave through heavy traffic instead of sitting in it is one of the things we love most about bike commuting.
+Being able to weave through the heavy traffic on your daily commute instead of sitting in it is one of the things we love most about bike commuting.
 However, it’s not always without its challenges.

 Here are some of our top tips to stay safe while cycling in heavy traffic.